 After high school I came to the University of Montana in 2002, initially studying creative writing, specifically poetry.
 I changed my major several times, taking classes in education, computer science, and business.
 Jessica came to Missoula in 2004 to study dance at the University.
 In 2005, our son was born while we were both in school.
 Our community rallied around us and made Missoula a wonderful place for my family to grow and I couldn’t be more thankful for our community.
 When my son was born I was 21 and my wife was 20.

 When we found out we were going to be parents, we were both in school and working multiple jobs to make ends meet.
 While we were incredibly lucky to have a good support network of friends in Missoula, without services like Medicaid and WIC I don’t know what we would have done.
 Organizations like Childcare Resources and the County Health Clinic helped us make sure our son was healthy and cared for.
-At this time, we lived on the Northside of Missoula and commuted by bike to save money, worked odd jobs and saved.
+At this time, we lived on the Northside of Missoula and commuted by bus and bike to save money, worked odd jobs and saved.
 With the help of our community, we worked our way out of poverty.